Roma Heritage Trail

 Please Note: The majority of Roma’s trails and signage were destroyed by Hurricane Fiona in September 2022.
 With the support of volunteers and the Fiona Disaster Fund assistance, the trails are slowly being recovered.

-As of August 2024, the following trail is not open:
+TRAIL CLOSED NOTICE : As of June 2025, the following trail is not open:

 ~ ~ ~ ~ ~